lmikulin/Cassmo_Website_and_Wiki/README.md

-CASMMO_Website_and_Wiki
+Cassmo Website
 =======================

-Because every good game needs a wiki!
+"Because every good game needs a wiki!"
-*It's just waiting to be named*

 This website will grow with the game, and will house information, documentation and perhaps a wiki.